edward-r/ai-lab/apps/prompt-maker-cli/README.md

 # Prompt Maker CLI

 Terminal-first interface for converting rough intent notes (and optional file/image context) into structured prompt contracts.
 The CLI now focuses exclusively on high-quality generation with optional polishing, JSON reasoning output, and built-in context tracking.
+A full Opencode-style TUI is available via `prompt-maker-cli ui`.

 - **Stateful refinement** – interactive runs feed the previous draft + your latest instruction back to the model so it can edit the existing prompt.
 - **Context injection** – attach additional files with `-c/--context` (glob-aware), mix in remote docs with `--url`, and images with `--image` (PNG/JPG/WEBP/GIF, up to 20 MB each).
 Use `--show-context` to dump the resolved `<file path="…">…</file>` blocks for easy copy/paste.